Listen to a live recording:

 RM Can I ask you a question?
 Have you ever thought of writing straight memoir?

 DS Well, I have . . .
 You know.
 I really enjoy writing my memoir pieces.
 I have to say, I like it a lot.
 I mean it’d be fun to write one about being a minister’s daughter. (laughter) Maybe that would cure me.
 But, in another way, I do like to make stuff up.
-I mean, not that I couldn’t do that in a memoir too.
-But I feel freer to do that in fiction.
+Not that I couldn’t do that in a memoir too.
+But I feel more free to do that in fiction.
 Don’t you like to make stuff up, or no?

 RM Yeah . . .
 I think I like to exaggerate a little bit.